nfthomas/ttb-label-app/README.md

 Site deployed at: https://nfthomas-ttb-label-app.onrender.com

+# Setup

+Run `just setup` to get everything ready.

+- `just generate-test-data` to create test images
+- `just test-api-local path/to/image.png` to test your local API
+- `just lint` and `just format` for linting/formatting

 # Label Data Validation

 The following table details the accepted formats for each field when verifying a label.
 The matching is case-insensitive.